SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    </ Airport name: London Heathrow

-If you need to use a dictionary's keys or values with an API that takes an ``Array`` instance, you can initialize a new array with the ``keys`` or ``values`` property:
+If you need to use a dictionary's keys or values with an API that takes an ``Array`` instance, initialize a new array with the ``keys`` or ``values`` property:

 .. testcode:: dictionariesInferred